Dornford Yates: French residence

-They chose the resort town Pau, in the western Pyrenees, in the Basses–Pyrénées département (now Pyrénées-Atlantiques) – where lived a sizable British expat colony, but when the Mercers moved in is unknown.
+They chose the resort town Pau, in the western Pyrenees, in the Basses–Pyrénées département (now Pyrénées-Atlantiques) – where lived a sizeable British expat colony, but when the Mercers moved in is unknown.
 In Dornford Yates – A Biography (1982), A.J.
 Smithers reports "exactly how he hit upon the place is not clear", but Pau figures several times in the memoirs he is presumed to have ghost-written for C.W.
 Stamper, and so that might be the answer – "anywhere good enough for King Edward VII was good enough for him".

 They rented the Villa Maryland, on Rue Forster, where Mercer proved an exacting husband, while Bettine was a social woman, and by 1929, the failure of their marriage was evident.
 Bettine had been indiscreet in her extra-marital romantic liaisons, and Mercer sued for divorce.
 Bettine did not defend, and the divorce was made absolute in September 1933.
 In the event, she returned to her family in the U.S.

 Less than a year later, on 10 February 1934, at Chertsey Register office, Mercer married Doreen Elizabeth Lucie Bowie, whom he met on a cruise in 1932.
 She was the daughter of London solicitor David Mather Bowie of Virginia Water.
 Elizabeth was twenty years younger than her new husband, who felt he had met the incarnation of his fictional "Jill Mansel", thus did he call her "Jill" for the rest of his life.
 For him, Villa Maryland had many memories of Bettine, so he and Elizabeth decided to build a new house, named "Cockade".
 They chose a spot twenty-seven miles south of Pau, a little north-west of Eaux-Bonnes, on the road to the hamlet of Aas; the project is related in The House That Berry Built, wherein the name of the house is "Gracedieu" (God's Grace).
 They did not enjoy long residence in Cockade.

 With France falling to the Wehrmacht in June 1940, the Mercers hurriedly arranged caretakers for Cockade, and then escaped the country – in company of visiting friends, Matheson Lang and wife – and traversed Spain en route to Portugal.
 They subsequently took ship for South Africa, arriving in Salisbury, Southern Rhodesia, in 1941.